-ATTENDANCE AT MCPS: All research confirms that a child's attendance record is a significant predictor of academic performance, for good or for bad.
-For these reasons, we ask that families ensure their children are in school and on time each day and ask that medical appointments, physical therapy, vacations, and other interruptions to the child's daily schedule be minimized to the greatest extent possible.
+Research confirms that there is a statistically significant and quantitatively relevant effect on student learning.
+For this reasons, we ask that families ensure their children are in school and on time each day and ask that medical appointments, physical therapy, vacations, and other interruptions to the child's daily schedule be minimized to the greatest extent possible.